bdd100k/bdd100k/doc/source/evaluate.rst

 For each sub-task, the mean F-score will be showed.
 The main item for the leaderboard is the averaged mean F-score of these three sub-tasks.

 [1] `A Benchmark Dataset and Evaluation Methodology for Video Object Segmentation.
 F. Perazzi, J. Pont-Tuset, B. McWilliams, L. Van Gool, M. Gross, and A. Sorkine-Hornung.
-Computer Vision and Pattern Recognition (CVPR) 2016`_
+Computer Vision and Pattern Recognition (CVPR) 2016 <https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Perazzi_A_Benchmark_Dataset_CVPR_2016_paper.pdf>`_

 Submission format
 ^^^^^^^^^^^^^^^^^^^^^^

 To evaluate your algorithms on the BDD100K detection benchmark, you may prepare predictions in 1-channel png files.
-The submission format should be aligned with label format defined in `Label Format <https://doc.bdd100k.com/format.html#lane-marking-formats>`_.
+The submission format should be aligned with label format defined in `Lane Marking Formats <https://doc.bdd100k.com/format.html#lane-marking-formats>`_.

 Run Evaluation on Your Own